worlako1986/WorQuiz/frontend/README.md

   "questions": [
     {
       "id": 1,
-      "question": "This is a question",
-      "answer": "This is an answer",
+      "question": "Which dung beetle was worshipped by the ancient Egyptians?", "answer": "Scarab",
       "difficulty": 5,
       "category": 5
     }